 Muscle mass declines as we age.
 Strength training also lowers your risk of osteoporosis.

-Check out the Body Balance classes at Bay City Gym, 129 Latham Street, Napier.
-These classes combine a “Yoga, Tai Chi, and Pilates workout that along with breath, concentration and a quiet strength, will leave you feeling centred and calm”.
-To find out more information and to collect your 1 x free Body Balance session contact Chrissie Newall on 06 8437478 or go to Body Balance Classes.
+Check out Body Balance classes or classes which combine a “Yoga, Tai Chi, and Pilates workout that along with breath, concentration and a quiet strength, will leave you feeling centered and calm”.